fbpx

 COSTS:

-NB Younger siblings of paying child (2 – 4 years old) pay a small fee of $50 for the term.
+NB Younger siblings of paying child (2 – 4 years old) pay a small fee of $80 for the term to attend alongside.
 Under 2 years old are free.

 LOCATION: